Ōki Takatō: Career

 In 1884, he was elevated to the title of hakushaku (count) in the new kazoku peerage system.

 From 1888 he served on the Privy Council, becoming chairman in 1889.
-Later he was appointed Justice Minister under the first Yamagata administration, and the Education Minister under the first Matsukata administration.
+Later he was appointed Justice Minister under the First Yamagata Cabinet, and the Education Minister under the First Matsukata Cabinet.

 His eldest son, Ōki Enkichi was also a politician, and a cabinet member during the Taishō period.